danisegg/SABER-Net-SAR-Ship-Detection/README.md

 # Enhanced SAR Ship Detection through Structure-Aware and Boundary-Enhanced Network
-This repository contains the official implementation for the manuscript ‘Enhanced SAR Ship Detection through Structure-Aware and Boundary-Enhanced Network’ submitted to The Visual Computer.”
+This repository serves as the official open-source implementation of the manuscript titled **"Enhanced SAR Ship Detection through Structure-Aware and Boundary-Enhanced Network"**.

 Our work proposes SABER-Net, a structure-aware and boundary-enhanced network designed to address the challenges of ship detection in SAR images.

+This manuscript has been submitted to **The Visual Computer** (Springer) for review.
+The code provided here is intended to enhance the transparency and reproducibility of our research, allowing readers to replicate our experiments and evaluate the results discussed in the paper.
 <details open>

 ### 0. Environment Setup